GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 make train-sh
 ```

-The guide for this environment can be found here: [train environment documentation](framework/train)
+The guide for this environment can be found here: [training environment documentation](framework/train)

 ### Inference environment